 It represents the years of wandering in the desert, when both the Jewish people, and the Tabernacle of God had only temporary dwellings.
 It represents God setting His people free from the bonds of Egypt.
 It represents God’s presence—His glory—which hovered over the ‘Tabernacle of Meeting’ in a cloud by day and fire by night… and it represents the Lord’s presence and glory leading the people of Israel with the sign of His cloud ascending from the Tabernacle to the place He would direct them.

 Following the Cloud:

 “Then the cloud covered the tabernacle of meeting, and the glory of the Lord filled the tabernacle.
 And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the Lord filled the tabernacle.
 Whenever the cloud was taken up from above the tabernacle, the children of Israel would go onward in all their journeys.
 But if the cloud was not taken up, then they did not journey till the day that it was taken up.
 For the cloud of the Lord was above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys.”—Exodus 40:34-38

-Today, on Sukkot, God’s Presence and Glory is celebrated and reveled in by His people—that is why Sukkot is filled with such joy.
-Whenever the Glory of the Lord and His Presence are truly with His people, there is little in the way of physical discomfort that can dishearten—for the joy of the Lord is our strength!
-The Jewish people on Sukkot look back at God’s Presence and Glory and rejoice, no matter the circumstance, no matter the weather—they know the value of their God.
+Today, on Sukkot, God’s presence and glory are celebrated and revealed by His people—that is why Sukkot is filled with such joy.
+Whenever the glory of the Lord and His presence are truly with His people, there is little in the way of physical discomfort that can dishearten—for the joy of the Lord is our strength!
+The Jewish people on Sukkot look back at God’s presence and glory and rejoice, no matter the circumstance, no matter the weather—they know the value of their God.

 Symbols of Sukkot: